bankaiogx/website/README.md

 <p align="center">
   <img src="assets/readme/anime-graphic.png" width="60%" alt="example of banner in the AI trainers page to showcase visual and anime inspired identity ">
 </p>
+Visual in AI Trainers page showcasing the visual and anime inspired brand identity and how it it fits with the theme of the page and navigation.

 ## Page Breakdown